Chousei coal mine skeletal remains salvage project

 長生炭鉱の坑道入り口から入った水中

-The depth at which we decided to turn back was 26.1 meters, and we were able to almost reach the very bottom which is estimated to be about 30 meters.
+The depth at which I decided to turn back was 26.1 meters, and I was able to almost reach the very bottom which is estimated to be about 30 meters.

 In addition, the water temperature was about 18 degrees Celsius, all fresh water, and the slope angle was about 10-15 degrees.

-Since we think the skeletal remains are located near the bottom area, we believe that there is a high possibility that we will be able to actually recover the remains next time.
+Since I think the skeletal remains are located near the bottom area, I believe that there is a high possibility that I will be able to actually recover the remains next time.

 Third Exploration and Survey in February 2025